thijse/MaterialSkin/README.md

 Theming .NET WinForms, C# or VB.Net, to Google's Material Design Principles.
 This Fork adds .Net 8 compatibility and additional features

-## Contributing

-- Feel free to open a PR with new features or bug fixes.
-Since this project is not currently active, big changes will not be considered.
-- Support this and more projects by donating:

 ## A quick look

 ![home](https://user-images.githubusercontent.com/77468294/134770847-0f20f37f-e3e7-4e15-b838-cf53b0b32c4e.png)